PauliusMacernis/KnowledgeBase/JavaScript.md

 var you = new Person('You', 24);
 // We are creating a new person named "You" aged 24.
 ```
+In addition, the `class` keyword is introduced in ES2015, but is syntactical sugar, JavaScript remains prototype-based.

 - **Explain the following usage of brackets notation and `prompt`:**
 ```
 var user = prompt('what is your key?') obj[user] = prompt('what is its value?')
 ```
-The method has the advantage that the name of the property is provided as a string, which means it can be calculated at run-time.
+The method of usage has the advantage that the name of the property is provided as a string, which means it can be calculated at run-time.
 However, using this method prevents some JavaScript engine and minifier optimizations being applied.

 - **How can I set the value to property named `for` (or a value to other property with the name of JavaScript keyword) for my own object?**
 Use barckets notation.
 For example: